awjh-ibm/chaincode-contract-tutorials/extended-simple-asset.md

 		return errors.New("Unable to interact with world state") }

-	ctx.SetCallData(existing)
+	ctx.callData = existing

 	return nil
 }
 ```

-Transaction context is shared between all functions called during the transaction and thus data can be passed from this function which will be called before to the named function call by setting the call data.
 The function sets the call data to be the value from the world state of the asset with the passed ID.
 Notice that the passed ID parameter is in the same position in the function declaration as it is in the other function declarations of the simple asset chaincode.
 This is key as the before function receives the same data as is passed in to the named function.
 There are functions named such as Update in the simple asset chaincode which take in more parameters, the above function as it has fewer parameters will not be passed the extra data when called.
 If the above function returns a non nil error then the response to the peer will be that error and the named function will not be called.

-We must tell the chaincode to use this function before each function call and therefore in the main function BEFORE we call `contractapi.CreateNewChaincode`.
+We must tell the chaincode to use this function before each function call and therefore in the main function BEFORE we call `contractapi.CreateNewChaincode` but AFTER we set the transaction context handler.
 Notice that the function above is not linked to our simple asset struct nor is it public however it can still be used as a set function, it however cannot be called by itself by a user initialising, invoking or querying.
 It is perfectly possible however to use a function that is available for a user making such calls as a set function.
 The rule being for set functions that they must match the format of what is an allowed function in our chaincode outlined in [simple-asset.md](simple-asset.md#adding-functions-to-manage-our-asset).

-Update the main function to include `sac.SetBeforeFn` to set the above function to be called every time a user makes a call to the simple asset contract:
+Update the main function to include `sac.SetBeforeTransaction` to set the above function to be called every time a user makes a call to the simple asset contract:

 ```
 func main() {
 	sac := new(SimpleAsset)
-	sac.SetBeforeFn(getAsset)
+	sac.SetTransactionContextHandler(new(CustomTransactionContext))
+	sac.SetBeforeTransaction(getAsset)

 	if err := contractapi.CreateNewChaincode(sac); err != nil {
 		fmt.Printf("Error starting SimpleAsset chaincode: %s", err)